 In 2005, Chris published the first empirical study of homesickness prevention in the Journal of Consulting & Clinical Psychology.
 The results suggested that a unique combination of positive expectations, practice time away from home, and essential coping skills reduced homesickness intensity in first-year campers by 50%, on average.
 Today, an updated, live-streaming version of this powerful preparatory video is available for camp-wide subscriptions here.
 Individual families may also purchase a live-streaming version.

-As he traveled across five continents to present in-person staff training workshops, Chris realized that no camp director had enough time with his or her staff to provide all the necessary training prior to opening day.
-The increased complexity of health regulations and accreditation standards, as well as heightened awareness of child abuse and risk management, made staff training demands higher than ever.
-But with a fixed period of time during which staff can be trained, an innovative educational solution was imperative.
+Chris is the Founder and CEO of CampSpirit, LLC, which provides consultation and training to professional educators and youth leaders around the world.
+As he traveled across five continents to present in-person staff training workshops, Chris realized that no directors of summer youth programs had enough time with their employees to provide all the necessary training prior to opening day.
+The increased complexity of health regulations and accreditation standards, as well as heightened awareness of child abuse and risk management, made training demands higher than ever, especially for seasonal employees and volunteers.
+But with a fixed period of time during which to conduct on-site training, an innovative educational solution was imperative.

 In 2007, Chris teamed up with tech visionary, Evan Heltay, to co-found ExpertOnlineTraining.com, a learning management system and content library specially designed for youth leaders.
 EOT quickly became the Internet’s most popular and respected educational resource for staff at camps, parks & recs, summer schools, and after-school programs.
 With an unusually talented faculty of nearly 30 doctors, lawyers, psychologists, teachers, and directors, EOT now hosts more than 130 video training modules, each with its own quiz and handout.
 Since its inception, EOT has trained more than 305,000 staff at youth programs in 45 countries, a reach that represents more than 35 million additional hours of training.
 Learn more about Expert Online Training here.